IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 ### Stack-of-CARDs Processing Metaphor

-The Folder-and-CARDs approach may be contrasted with a “flowchart” approach, as illustrated by Figure 7 and Figure 8.
-Figure 7 illustrates a flowchart centric approach for describing a CCG.
+The Folder-and-CARDs "flattened stack" approach may be contrasted with a “flowchart” approach, as illustrated by Figure 5 and Figure 6.
+Figure 5 illustrates a flowchart centric approach for describing a CCG.

 <figure>
 <img src="image5.png"
-style="width:6.50069in;height:3.61389in" />
+style="height: 100%; width: 100%; object-fit: contain" />
-<figcaption><p>- Flowchart-centric CCG expressions</p></figcaption>
+<figcaption><p>Figure 5 - Flowchart-centric CCG expressions</p></figcaption>
 </figure>

 In this approach, **trigger** events are associated with workflow